Sedation Dentistry Chicago, IL

 What’s the safest dental sedation?

 For most patients, nitrous oxide is generally the safest anesthetic.
 Oral sedation that consists of anti-anxiety medicine is also completely harmless.
-In general, semi-consciousness, IV, or sleep sedation carries the most significant risk.
+In general, semi-consciousness, IV sedation, or sleep sedation carries the greatest risk.
 However, the risk of any actual danger is minor.

 Can I brush my teeth before sedation?